 Mandi recognized the need for more musicians educating young children in music.
 Most musicians teach at a higher level of education, which leaves our very young children at a disadvantage, often being taught by educators with a basic knowledge of music.
 So, Mandi diligently researched children’s music programs and discovered Kindermusik, which was exactly what she was looking for.
 She obtained her Kindermusik license and after many ups and downs and twists and turns, Mandi founded Sing Music Studio in 2006.

-Now, Mandi, better known today as “Miss Mandi”, has been honoured with Kindermusik Maestro status ranking her programs in the top 5% of Kindermusik programs worldwide annually since 2009, is a member of the Ontario Registered Music Teacher’s Association, continues to perform with many artists in the GTA, manage her 5 piece band R&B/neo-soul/funk/disco/top 40 band, Side B Vibe, work on original material and could not be happier or more thankful for being able to share her passion for music with children of all ages.
+Now, Mandi, better known today as “Miss Mandi”, has been honoured with Kindermusik Maestro status ranking her programs in the top 5% of Kindermusik programs worldwide annually since 2009, is a member of the Ontario Registered Music Teacher’s Association, continues to perform with many artists in the GTA, manage her 5 piece band R&B/neo-soul/funk/disco/top 40 band, Mandi & the Vibe, work on original material and could not be happier or more thankful for being able to share her passion for music with children of all ages.